 Put on your puffiest winter coat and warmest boots, and check out our guide to snowy hikes, thrilling skiing, and other outdoor winter adventures in Illinois.

 Take a break from urban noise at the woods’ 16 miles of looped trails.
 At Morton Arboretum, you can choose a short hike or an extended trek through the 1,700 acres of trees, including an evergreen forest.
 After at least 4 inches of snowfall, you can rent cross-country skis or snowshoes to traverse 3.5 miles of groomed trails.
-All other trails are available for visitors willing to blaze their own path on skis.
-Be sure to keep an eye out for six colossal trolls crafted from reclaimed wood by Danish artist Thomas Dambo.
+All other trails are available for visitors willing to blaze their own paths on skis.

 The northwest region’s diverse terrain makes it a perfect winter playground.
 Rent cross-country skis in town and head out on the beginner-friendly Galena River Trail.
 For an overnight, the Inn at Irish Hollow offers on-site trails and gear.
 Once you’ve perfected the kick and glide, visit Eagle Ridge Nordic Center, which features 7 miles of groomed trails, plus ice-skating and sledding.
 At nearby Chestnut Mountain, skiers and snowboarders can play on 19 runs and the Farside terrain park (rentals and lessons available).